linz/topo-workflows/workflows/basemaps/README.md

 ## Workflow Description

-This workflow is using for importing imagery into Basemaps, it usually take imagery form `linz-imagery` bucket and process as both 2193 and 3857 projection into Basemaps.
-Also, there is option to create pull request automatically which add the new imagery into [basemaps-config](https://github.com/linz/basemaps-config) aerial map.
+This workflow is used for importing imagery into Basemaps, it usually takes imagery from `linz-imagery` bucket and processes both 2193 and 3857 projection into Basemaps.
+Also, there is an option to create pull request automatically which adds the new imagery into [basemaps-config](https://github.com/linz/basemaps-config) aerial map.

 ## Workflow Description